rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 If SteamAPI.Init() returns true then everything has been set up to proceede using Steamworks.NET

-If SteamAPI.Init() returns false is caused by 2 root issues.
+Otherwise a return value of false is caused by one of three issues.

  * The Steam Client is not running.
 A running Steam client is required to provide implementations of the various Steamworks interfaces.
  * The Steam client couldn't determine the AppID of game.
-Make sure you have Steam_appid.txt in your game directory.
+Make sure you have steam_appid.txt in your game directory.
+This should never happen when launching your game when downloaded through Steam, as SteamAPI.RestartAppIfNecessary() will relaunch it through Steam.
+ * Ensure that your application is running under the same user context as the Steam client, including admin privledges.

 If you're running into Init issues try running Microsoft's [DbgView](http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx) prior to launching to get the internal output from Steam.